BawCOS/Solution-Manual-CPS/docs/21-Central-Limit-Theorem-Solutions.md

 ### Problem 3

-\indent 3.
 Exploration of the chi-squared and $t$ distributions.

 a.
 In `R`, plot the pdf of a random variable with the chi-squared distribution with 1 degree of freedom.
 On the same plot, include the pdfs with degrees of freedom of 5, 10 and 50.
 Describe how the behavior of the pdf changes with increasing degrees of freedom.